masduo/crew-scheduling-api/README.md

 ### Skaffold

-To deploy the API to Kubernetes insance running inside Docker Desktop.
+Deploys the API to Kubernetes insance running inside Docker Desktop.
+See [Run with Skaffold](#run-with-skaffold).

-### Versioning
+### API Versioning

-Add versioning via urls. `/v1/` is the current default version.
+Adds versioning via urls. `/v1/` is the current default version.

 ### DotNetEnv

-To sets environment variables for local development.
+Sets environment variables for local development.
 Add a (_gitignored and dockerignored_) `.env` file to the root and write environemnt variables and secrets:

 ```sh
 # to run with production configuration